 4.1.4 The accessory companion app SHALL enable deep linking so that the Alexa app can allow users to easily update accessory settings.

 4.2.
 If the accessory companion app includes content to help users to connect to Alexa, that content SHALL follow Alexa branding guidelines.
-See AVS Marketing and Branding Guidelines for guidance.
+See Amazon Alexa Brand External for guidance.

 6. Branding Requirements